 You might not have cooked them long enough or the dough was too warm before placing them in the oven.
 Work quickly when making these cookies so they do not get too warm before baking.

-If you enjoyed this recipe I would love if you would share on social or pin on pinterest.
-Comments and rating are also appreciated!
+If you enjoyed this recipe I would love it if you would share it on social or pin it on Pinterest.
+Comments and ratings are also appreciated!

 Keto Pumpkin Chocolate Chip Cookies